 Lough Inagh & The Walk to Maum Ean Oratory

-This short (4km/2.5-mile) walk follows the Western Way to the top of a mountain pass that has long been associated with St. Patrick and is now the site of a small oratory, a hollow in the rock known as Patrick's Bed, a life-size statue of the saint, and a series of cairns marking the Stations of the Cross.
+At the top of the pass, which has long been associated with St. Patrick, a small oratory has been built.
+There’s a hollow in the rock known as Patrick’s Bed, a life-size statue of the saint, and a series of cairns marking the Stations of the Cross.
 Together, these monuments make a striking ensemble, strangely eerie when the mists descend and conceal the far slopes in their shifting haze.
-On a clear day, there are great views, with the Atlantic Ocean and Bertraghboy Bay to the southwest and another range of mountains to the northeast.
+A clear day offers great views, with the Atlantic Ocean and Bertraghboy Bay to the southwest and more mountains to the northeast.
 The round-trip walking time is about 1 hour.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.